tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 ***SEA DPC S1** - 1st, **ONE Esports Singapore Major** - 9-12th, **SEA DPC S2** - 4th, **WePlay Kyiv AniMajor** - Did not qualify*

 You got the gist of it.
 The Fnatic organization is a TI mainstay and has attended every single International since TI3.
-That streak got very close to ending in the SEA regional qual grand finals, but they managed to reverse sweep TNC.
+That streak got dangerously close to ending in the SEA regional qual grand finals, but they managed to reverse sweep TNC.

 **What would success look like?** iceiceice bumps Deth up a tier or two, or six, in his [SEA offlaner power rankings.](https://afkgaming.com/dota2/news/7038-iceiceice-ranks-sea-dota-2-players-by-role)